 - Territorial governments and northern organizations

-Renewable energy projects directly integrated with new or existing community buildings.
-Projects in this Stream produce energy for one or more community buildings.
-For projects under Stream B, proponents may request a maximum of up to $100,000 per project.
+- Stream B focuses on renewable energy projects directly integrated with new or existing community buildings to produce energy for one or more community buildings.
+Applicants can request a maximum of up to $100,000 per project.

-- Purchase, shipping, and installation of renewable energy equipment
+- eligible work activities under Stream B include engineering, purchase, shipping, and installation of renewable energy equipment

 Eligible renewable energy resources and technologies include: